andreadelprete/andreadelprete.github.io/content/courses/OCLR/index.md

 * Implementation in Python (exploiting existing library)
 * Connecting Part 2 with Part 1 to get a legged robot walking in simulation

-Following the link above you can find the videos of all the lectures (except the first one, which wasn't recorded).
+Following the link above you can find the videos of all the lectures recorded in 2019 (except the first one, which wasn't recorded).
 Here you can find the slides:

 - [Modeling](https://andreadelprete.github.io/teaching/2019_PhD_obrc/1_modeling.pdf)